metabrainz/picard/INSTALL.md

 Running From the Source Tree
 ----------------------------

-If you want to run Picard from the source directory without installing, you need to build the C extensions and locales manually:
+If you want to run Picard from the source directory without installing, or want to develop, you need to follow those steps.

+On Debian-based systems:

+   apt install python3-pyqt5 python3-venv python3-dev

+For other distributions, check your distribution's documentation on how to install the packages for Qt5, PyQt5, Python3 C headers, and Python3 venv.

+At top of source directory, create a .venv directory:

+    python3 -m venv --system-site-packages .venv

+Activate it:

+    . .venv/bin/activate

+Install requirements (here we also install build & dev requirements):

+    pip install -r requirements.txt -r requirements-build.txt -r requirements-dev.txt

+You then need to build the C extensions and locales manually.
+C extension will require header file `Python.h`.

+Then you can build Picard dependencies:

     python3 setup.py build
     python3 setup.py build_ext -i